 3 Differences between SARMs and Steroids

-The two have a few major differences, though, that paint SARMs in a fairer light.
+The two have a few significant differences, though, that paint SARMs in a fairer light.
 These are discussed below.

 1. Interaction with Androgen Receptors